A Place for Mom

 Independent living

-“On-site homecare can be very flexible and helpful to alleviate the stress of the primary caregiver,” says Christy Neal, a senior living advisor at A Place for Mom.
+“On-site home care can be very flexible and helpful to alleviate the stress of the primary caregiver,” says Christy Neal, a Senior Living Advisor at A Place for Mom.
 “Staff and neighbors are usually aware that the couple has slightly different needs, and [they] lend a watchful eye and helpful hand when needed.”

 However, if the independent living community doesn’t offer easy access to a home care provider or it isn’t feasible to pay for this added service, your family may want to consider other options.